rontarrant/gtkDcoding/README.md

 If and when any of these are updated, I'll mention it as a PS here in this readme.md file.

 -Ron Tarrant
-(January 17, 2019)

 [Read the blog](http://gtkDcoding.com)

-**2019-02-22**: I've switched from Windows to Linux Mint 19.1 (xfce) as my main platform for development and blog contributions.
-I'll be doing a *howto do this on Linux* write-up soon.

-**2019-04-12**: I've switched back to Windows.
-Linux has come a long way, but I'm so used to how things are done on Windows.
-Like, for instance, starting an application and having the window open in the same place I last used it.
-Dialogs, too.
-Having windows open in the same default position every single time is fine for a single-monitor set-up, but with three, I'm getting a kink in my neck trying to find stuff.
-Also, I much prefer PSPad as an editor over anything I've found so far on Linux.
-Maybe I'm just set in my ways, but most other editors just feel wrong by comparison.

-I also forgot to mention a few weeks back when I switched from GtkD 3.8.4 to GtkD 3.8.5.
-I do apologize.
-On the other hand, I haven't noticed (or heard of) anything breaking, so perhaps it's not a big deal.